How to Make Bath Bombs

 Several batches later, I figured out how to make bath bombs reliably, and now I'd like to share what I've learned :-) You'll be making bath bombs of your own in no time!

 Don't let the lack of a mold get in the way of learning how to make bath bombs.
 There are plenty of things that work well as bath bomb molds.

-A handy mold for making spherical homemade bath bombs is a two-part, snap-together Christmas decoration.
+A handy mold for making spherical homemade bath bombs is a two-part, snap-together Christmas decoration (pictured above left).
 You can find one in a craft stores.
 Don't worry if you can't get hold of one though, because there are plenty of other things that work just as well.

-Chocolate moulds (pictured left) work well, and come in nice shapes like hearts and flowers.
+Chocolate molds (pictured above right) work well, and come in nice shapes like hearts and flowers.
 You can find them in craft of cookware stores.

 There are plenty of other things that work as improvised molds.
 For round bombs, you can improvise a mold by cutting a tennis ball in half.
 Other things that work well as molds are muffin trays, ice-cube trays, and shot glasses.
 Just hunt around your kitchen for a small receptacle of some sort.

 In general, smaller bath bombs are easier to make than big ones.
 Big ones tend to crumble, whereas small ones seem to be more robust.

 However, if you really want to buy a set of bath bomb molds, then you can find a large range of bath bomb molds on Amazon.

 Now that you've got your mold, here are the other bits and bobs that you'll need to make bath bombs.
 You can find most of these in the grocery store.